petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ---
 # Liferay Deployment Options

-As the decision maker for Clarity, one of the first important choices you must make is the deployment approach you will take with Liferay.
 The Liferay DXP platform is available in three different deployment approaches: Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted.
+This is one of the first important decisions Clarity needs to make as they start planning to build enterprise websites with Liferay.

 ![The three Liferay deployment approaches, Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted](./liferay-deployment-options/images/01.png)